mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 IP-Address is a Item Structured Header {{RFC8941}}.
-Its value MUST be an String contain an IP address or IP range of the same IP version as indicated in thhe IP-Version header.
+Its value MUST be an String contain an IP address or IP range of the same IP version as indicated in the IP-Version header.
+This header is used to request the use of a certain IP address or IP address range.
+If the IP-Address header is not presented, the proxy is implicitly request to assign an IP address or IP address range and provide this information to the client with the HTTP response.

 ~~~
   IP-Address = sf-string